impact27/registrator/README.md

 ## License

-A short snippet describing the license (MIT, Apache, etc.)
+A short snippet describing the license (GPLv3, MIT, Apache, etc.)

+If you don't know what to choose check: http://www.gnu.org/licenses/license-recommendations.en.html